-ONE Additional Research Course from list below: EDRS6023: Introduction to Qualitative Research or EDRS6726: Quantitative Research Methods or EDRS6003: Mixed Methods Research in Education reconceptualised MEd in ECE programme seeks to provide participants with the competencies and requisite skills to meet the needs of young children and to make a contribution to the development of the early childhood sector in Jamaica and the wider Caribbean.
-As they progress though the programme students will improve their critical and analytic thinking while simultaneously improving their practice and research skills.
+The reconceptualised M.Ed. in ECE programme seeks to provide participants with the competencies and requisite skills to meet the needs of young children and to make a contribution to the development of the early childhood sector in Jamaica and the wider Caribbean.
+As they progress though the programme students will improve their critical and analvtic thinking while simultaneously improving their practice and research skills.
 Through this, they will be given opportunities to engage in rich discourse on key areas relevant to early childhood education and early childhood leadership.
-Participants will also have the opportunity to review extant literature. conduct field work, conduct research and disseminate findings to their colleagues and other stakeholders.
+Participants will also have the opportunity to review extant literature, conduct field work, conduct research and disseminate findings to their colleagues and other stakeholders.